How is Osteopathy Defined?

 What is a Master in Practice Diploma of Osteopathic Manipulative Sciences?

 The M. OMSc Program is a 4 year, professional manual osteopathic designation.
 Each year contains both a clinical and theoretical component.
 For students starting in the fall, classroom modules are completed over the fall, with the practical training starting in the spring and continuing through the summer.
 For students starting on in the spring, the process is flipped.
 Completion of this program will allow graduates to gain membership to the Ontario Osteopathic Association (OOA).
 The OOA is a professional association recognized by the Canadian insurance industry.
 To learn more about our M. OMSc Program please click here.

-Are there Osteopathic education options for those without a background in osteopathy?
+Are there osteopathic education options for those without a background in health care?